Our Bylaws

 ii.
 Executive Board

 The ASA shall consist of an Executive Board responsible for overseeing student activities on the MIT campus.
-This Board shall consist of at least the following members officers: president, treasurer, secretary, groups chair, and space chair.
+This Board shall consist of at least the following members: president, treasurer, secretary, groups chair, and space chair.
 These members shall be elected at an ASA General Body Meeting, to be defined in Section v below.
 GSC and UA shall also each send one representative as an ex-officio member of the Executive Board.
 The ASA president shall have the same rights and responsibilities as chairs of other GSC and UA standing committees, with the exception of election and removal processes.
 All members must be registered MIT students and shall serve one-year terms.

 The Executive Board may also appoint additional members as necessary.